OkayAlright/MinNo/extras/making_MinNo.md

 Now Racket markets itself as a "language platform."
-The entire ecosystem is built around the idea of embedding Domain Specific Languages (DSLs) into programs to simplify and better manage sub tasks of larger programs[CITE].
-To achieve this focus, the developers of the language have included built-in lexers[CITE], parsers[CITE], and an extensive macro system[CITE].
+The entire ecosystem is built around the idea of embedding Domain Specific Languages (DSLs) into programs to simplify and better manage sub tasks of larger programs.
+To achieve this focus, the developers of the language have included built-in lexers, parsers, and an extensive macro system.

 With Racket's ability to handling syntax parsing and my previous experience with it, it came as a natural choice to use when implementing